python-attrs/attrs/docs/how-does-it-work.md

 (how-slotted-cached_property)=

-## Cached Properties on Slotted Classes.
+## Cached Properties on Slotted Classes

 By default, the standard library {func}`functools.cached_property` decorator does not work on slotted classes, because it requires a `__dict__` to store the cached value.
 This could be surprising when using *attrs*, as slotted classes are the default.